 In a two-part feature, Professor Aarti Ramaswami of ESSEC Business School, Asia-Pacific and fellow researchers George F. Dreher at the Kelley School of Business and Tom Dougherty from Trulaske College of Business, share new research on the influence of partners on career attainment.

-By Tom Gamble.
+Of Love and Power: How partner choice may make or break a career by Tom Gamble.
 Related research: Women Reaching the Senior Executive Suite: A Framework of Life Partner Advocacy and Power, George F. Dreher, Aarti Ramaswami, Thomas W. Dougherty in the journal Research in Human Resource Management.

 Commencement Day.
 Among the cheers, laughter and mortarboards flying high through the air in a celebration of years of hard study that come to an end, two bright young people of similar stamp catch each other’s gaze through the tumult.